Asperi-Demo/4SwiftUI/Answers/Multiple_sheet_doesnot_work.md

 Q: Multiple sheet(isPresented:) doesn't work in SwiftUI (by )

+A: It can be only one `sheet` modifier in view hierarchy, but inside one view body it is possible to attach `sheet` modifier to different views.

-A: You're case can be solved by the following (tested with Xcode 11.2)
+The case in question can be solved by the following (tested with Xcode 11.2)

     var body: some View {